 Aptivus capsules, taken in combination with ritonavir, were more effective than the comparator medicines in patients with few remaining options for successful HIV treatment.
 In the two adult studies taken together, 34% of the patients taking Aptivus (251 out of 746) responded to treatment, compared with 16% of the patients taking the comparator protease inhibitors (113 out of 737).
-On average, it took 113 days for treatment to fail in adults taking Aptivus.
+On average, it took 113 days for treatment to stop working in adults taking Aptivus.
 This was compared with an average of zero days in those taking the comparator, meaning that most of the patients taking the comparator did not respond to their treatment at all.

-In the study of children and adolescents, 31% of the adolescents taking the capsules (9 out of 29) and 50% of the children taking the oral solution (31 out of 62) had achieved and maintained viral loads below 400 copies/ml after 48 weeks.
+In the study of children and adolescents, 31% of the adolescents taking the capsules (9 out of 29) and 50% of the children taking the oral solution (31 out of 62) had reached and maintained viral loads below 400 copies/ml after 48 weeks.

 What is the risk associated with Aptivus?

 In adults, the most common side effects when taking Aptivus with ritonavir (seen in more than 1 patient in 10) are diarrhoea and nausea (feeling sick).
 Similar side effects were seen in children and adolescents, although vomiting, rash and pyrexia (fever) were seen more commonly than in adults.
 For the full list of all side effects reported with Aptivus, see the package leaflet.

 Aptivus with ritonavir must not be used with colchicine (a medicine used to treat gout) in patients with kidney or liver impairment.
 Aptivus with ritonavir must not be used in patients with moderate or severe problems with their liver or who are taking any of the following medicines:

 - rifampicin (used to treat tuberculosis);

 - St John’s wort (a herbal preparation used to treat depression);